Mercury Sable

 The Mercury Sable is a range of automobiles manufactured and marketed by the Mercury brand of Ford Motor Company.
-Introduced on December 26, 1985 as the replacement for the Mercury Marquis, the Sable marked the transition of the mid-size Mercury product range to front-wheel drive.
+Introduced on December 26, 1985, as the replacement for the Mercury Marquis, the Sable marked the transition of the mid-sized Mercury product range to front-wheel drive.

 Over its production span, the Sable was Mercury's badge-engineered counterpart to the Ford Taurus, below the Grand Marquis in the Mercury range.
-From the 1986 to 2005 model years, it was produced as a mid-size four-door sedan and five-door station wagon.
-For 2006, the Sable was replaced by the full-size Montego and mid-size Milan.
-It was reintroduced for 2008 as a full-size car, offered as a four-door sedan.
+From the 1986 to 2005 model years, it was produced as a mid-sized, four-door sedan and five-door station wagon.
+For 2006, the Sable was replaced by the full-sized Montego and mid-sized Milan.
+It was reintroduced for 2008 as a full-sized car, offered as a four-door sedan.

 Because of declining sales, the Sable was discontinued after the 2009 model year, leaving no Mercury counterpart for the sixth-generation Taurus.
-The final Sable was produced on May 21, 2009; in total, 2,112,374 Sables were produced during its 1985–2005 production.
+The final Sable was produced on May 21, 2009; in total, 2,112,374 Sables were produced during its 1985 to 2005 production run.

-The Sable nameplate derived from the small Russian mammal of the same name.